 An overview of the assessment details will be provided in the Student Handbook and full details of the assessment criteria for each module is provided in the module specification, which forms part of the module pack available to students.
-An overview for each programme is provided from page 20 onwards in this document.
+An overview for each programme is in this document.